 Medium-tail keywords typically consist of two to three words and offer a balance between search volume and competition.
 Long-tail keywords are longer, more specific phrases that target niche audiences with lower search volume but higher conversion rates.

-When selecting medium-tail and long-tail keywords, consider the intent behind the search and how well they align with your content.
-Use keyword research tools to identify relevant medium-tail and long-tail keywords and analyze their search volume and competition.
+When compiling your keyword research checklist, include medium-tail and long-tail keywords by evaluating the search intent and their relevance to your content.
+Leverage keyword research tools to identify these keywords and analyze their search volume and competition.

 Incorporating medium-tail and long-tail keywords into your content helps you target specific audience segments and capture users further along the conversion funnel.
 By diversifying your keyword strategy with these less competitive but highly targeted terms, you can increase your chances of ranking well and attracting qualified traffic to your site.